Unusual Options Activity Insight: Freeport-McMoRan | Benzinga

 Unusual Options Activity Insight: Freeport-McMoRan

-Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $36.09.
+On Tuesday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
+After the option alert, the stock price moved up to $38.17.

 - Sentiment: BEARISH